 Entry Requirements for Zanzibar

-Some countries are exempt from visas, but for most people they cost $50 for a single entry – unfortunately, if you’re American your visa is $100.
-Work/volunteer visas are $200.
+Some nationalities are exempt from visas, but for most people, they cost $50 for a single entry, or if you’re American your visa is $100 but it’s automatically a multi-entry visa.

-If you are flying in from places without a Yellow Fever risk (Europe, US etc), you shouldn’t need a Yellow Fever certificate.
-But if you are transitting through a country with a risk of yellow Fever, they may ask for it.
+However, for Tanzania and Zanzibar only, if you’re flying in from places without a Yellow Fever risk (Europe, USA etc), you shouldn’t need a Yellow Fever certificate.
+But if you are transitting through a country with a risk of Yellow Fever (Kenya, Ethiopia) for more than 12 hours – sometimes less, they may ask for it.

 If you are travelling long term in Africa and visiting multiple countries, having a Yellow Fever certificate is pretty handy (and often required) so regardless, I’m glad I have it.
 Plus, the vaccination lasts for life now.